$750K Drug Bust For Meth And Heroin By IMPD

 “There’s absolutely no way to tell what we did to prevent drug overdoses.
 To give you an idea, each use of heroin is like a few grains of sand, and we have 45 pounds that’s packed solid.
 So, there’s no way to tell how many individual drug uses you have just with this product here.”

 The hard, crystalline form of methamphetamine, known commonly as crystal meth, is a central nervous system stimulant which can be crushed, snorted, and dissolved for injection.
-It’s most common use is to be heated and smoked.
+Its most common use is to be heated and smoked.
 Abuse of this drug is reported to have remained steady since 2002, states Project Know.
 This means abuse rates for meth have not seemed to increase or decrease to a large degree.
 Yet nearly 600,000 people between the ages of 12 and older came forward claiming use of the drug in 2014.
 Heroin users are at an even more staggering and alarming amount.
 According to the National Institute on Drug Abuse (NIH), in America 948,000 people reported using heroin in 2016.